Close

 Final Thoughts

 The Mustang GT3 is a wonderful addition to iRacing, alongside the Corvette.
 Both cars have their strengths and offer unique driving experiences.
 The Ford Mustang feels big and heavy, much like the Mercedes-AMG GT3 and the BMW M4 GT3.
-If you enjoy driving front-engine cars then you should like the Ford.
+If you enjoy driving front-engine cars, then you should like the Ford.

 If you buy something from a Coach Dave link, we may earn a commission.

-Subscribe to the Coach Dave Digest.
-Join 33K+ subscribers who get the best of sim racing in their inbox every day.
+Subscribe to the Coach Dave.
+Join tens of thousands of subscribers who get the best of sim racing in their inbox every day.

 Related Posts

-iRacing Guide: Ford Mustang GT3
+Ford Mustang GT3 iRacing Guide